-All About Developmental Disabilities (AADD) helps individuals with developmental disabilities and their families harness opportunities for a meaningful life.
+All About Developmental Disabilities (AADD) works with individuals with developmental disabilities and their families to create options for a meaningful life.
 Founded in 1951 by a group of parents, and incorporated in 1956 as a 501 (c)(3) Georgia non-profit organization, AADD is one of the longest running agencies serving individuals with developmental disabilities in Georgia.
 Our programs and services are focused in three key areas: Family Support Services, Employment Services and Community Engagement.